Documentation strings

 that finds the absolute value of a number.

-The most important thing to include in a docstrings is an explanation of the purpose of this piece of code.
-To write a useful docstring, put yourself in the shoes of someone who encounters your code for the first time and needs a simple introduction that doesn’t assume any implied knowledge.
-The explanation will be very basic and seem obvious to you, but it may help a new user greatly.
+The most important thing to include in a docstring is an explanation of the purpose of this piece of code.
+To write a useful docstring, put yourself in the shoes of someone who encounters your code for the first time.
+They need a simple introduction that doesn’t assume too much implied knowledge.
+The explanation may seem obvious to you, but it may help a new user greatly.

 Discussion

-How can we tailor our docstrings to different audiences, such as new users and experienced developers?
+How can we tailor our documentation strings to different audiences, such as new users and experienced developers?

 Arguments

-Next, we must describe the inputs and outputs of the function, its arguments.
+Next, we must describe the inputs to the function, its arguments or parameters.

-We list all the arguments, or input parameters, as shown in the code examples below.
+We list the input parameters in the code examples below.
 Each argument has a name and a brief description.

 We have added an “arguments” (abbreviated to “args”) section to our docstring which lists the input parameters of the function and describes each one.